+Contact Officer:

+Pauline Goodridge

-Contact Officer: Pauline Goodridge Ext: 7182
+Ext: 7182

-Note: In compliance with Section 100d of the Local Government (Access to Information)

-Act 1985 the report has been prepared in part from the following papers: Planning and Compulsory

-Purchase Act 2004; The Town and Country (Local Development) England Regulations 2004;

-Planning Policy Statement 1: Delivering Sustainable development; Planning Policy Statement 12:

-Local Development Frameworks
+Note: in compliance with Section 100d of the Local government (Access to Information) Act 1985 The report has been prepared in part from the following papers: The Planning and Compensation Act 2004, Statutory Instrument 2004 No. 2204; The Town and Country Planning (Local Development) (England) Regulations 2004; Planning Policy Statement 1: Delivering Sustainable Development; Planning Policy Statement 12: Local Development Frameworks

-1.0 Background
+1.0 BACKGROUND INFORMATION AND OPTIONS

-- 1.1 The Council's Local Development Scheme 2006-2009 contains the Denton Holme and Longsowerby Urban Village Plan Design Statement Supplementary Planning Document (SPD), the purpose of which is to provide additional planning guidance on local design issues.
-Following the consultation of residents in the Ward in Autumn 2004 ('Have Your Say') by the Neighbourhood Forum it was apparent that many concerns related to design matters.
-36% of respondents thought a Village Design Statement a good idea and a further 51% thought a Village Design Statement a good idea but needed further information.
-The Design Statement is prepared to address those design concerns and to raise the profile of design amongst developers, designers and builders.
-Council approved formal consultation on the Design Statement at its meeting on 18 July 2006.
-The Statement of Consultation for the Design Statement is appended at Appendix 1. - 1.2 Planning Policy Statement 1: Delivering Sustainable Development sets out the overarching planning policies for the delivery of sustainable development through the planning system.
-The Government considers that good design plays a fundamental role in achieving this.
-PPS1 states: - "Good design ensures attractive, usable, durable and adaptable places and is a key element in achieving sustainable development. ...
-Good design should contribute positively to making places better for people.
-Design which is inappropriate in its context, or which fails to take the opportunities available for improving the character and quality of an area and the way it functions, should not be accepted." - 1.3 The information contained in the SPD is intended to provide further detail on policies in the Carlisle District Local Plan 2001-2016, in particular policies CP4 (Design), CP5 (Residential Amenity), CP6 (Use of traditional materials) and CP16 (Planning Out Crime).
-The SPD will be used to aid the determination of future planing applications within the Ward.
-This SPD has been prepared in accordance with the requirements of the new planning system.
-The consultation version is attached at appendix 3.
+- 1.1 Members considered a draft version of the Supplementary Planning Document at its meeting on 3rd July 2006 (DS.40/06).
+Council approved the draft Design Statement for consultation at its meeting on 18 July 2006. - 1.2 The information contained in the SPD is intended to provide further detail on policies in the Carlisle District Local Plan 2001-2016, in particular policies CP4 (Design), CP5 (Residential Amenity), CP6 (Use of traditional materials) and CP16 (Planning Out Crime).
+The SPD will be used to aid the determination of future planning applications within the Ward.
+This SPD has been prepared in accordance with the requirements of the new planning system. - 1.3 In accordance with the Regulations, consultation was undertaken from 28 July to 8 September 2006 with statutory bodies, individuals involved in the process and those expressing an interest. - 1.4 The views coming forward during the six-week consultation period have been collated and are appended to this report (Appendix 1).
+There were 15 responses to this public consultation exercise.

-Report to the DS.75/06

-Overview & Scrutiny Committee

-- 1.4 In accordance with the Regulations consultation was undertaken from 28 July to 8 September 2006 with statutory bodies, individuals involved in the process and those expressing an interest. - 1.5 The views coming forward during the six week consultation period have been collated and are appended to this report. (see Appendix 2) - 1.6 There were 15 responses to this public consultation exercise.